 SSH key auth.

-It's in the AUR.
+In the AUR.
 Packaged for lots of different distros, too.

 Xterm Window Manager (XtermWM) is a desktop environment / window manager for the console.
 XtermWM is expected to be helpful to users who want to have multiple windowed terminals, but not a full X11 desktop environment, admins who want a more capable physical console at the rack / head node, but will not (or cannot) install X11/Wayland, and people who used the DOS-era "shells" like IBM DOS Shell, DESQview, WordPerfect Office, and Direct Access, and want similar features in their terminals without having to learn Emacs Lisp.